binyang424/PolyTex/doc/source/test/Tow_Class.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 21-23

 We clip the coordinates to discard the part of the tow that is necessary for the modeling of the tow.
+Optional.

 ..
 GENERATED FROM PYTHON SOURCE LINES 23-26